miman/arduino-serial-comm/README.md

 # Purpose

-A base library for communicating with an Arduino over serial communication
+A Java base library for communicating with an Arduino over serial communication

 # Serial Library installation

-For this to work you must first install the OS specific files (ex.
-DLL for windows) for RXTX.
+For this to work you must first install the OS specific files (ex. a DLL for windows) for RXTX.

 You can find out how here:

 [http://rxtx.qbang.org/wiki/index.php/Main_Page](http://rxtx.qbang.org/wiki/index.php/Main_Page)

-If you are using a 64-bit OS, the DLLS to download can be found here:
+If you are using a 64-bit OS, the DLL's to download can be found here:

 [http://mfizz.com/oss/rxtx-for-java](http://mfizz.com/oss/rxtx-for-java)